Nutanix-APJ/NHT/nutanix101/nutanix101.rst

 **Estimated time to complete: 60 MINUTES**

-So you just started at Nutanix, this is the set of labs for you.
-This will give you an opportunity to get your hands dirty.

 This lab will introduce the Prism Element UI, and familiarize you with its layout and navigation.
 You will use Prism to perform a basic container, and network setup for the cluster.